Suguru55/Motor_imagery-based_single-channel_EEG_classification/README.md

 ### \<Code\>
 This repository has a main m.file which is consisted of preprocessing and postprocessing steps.<br />
-You can directly calculate classification accuracies after saving feature vectors through preprocessing step.<br />
+You can calculate classification accuracies after saving feature vectors through preprocessing step.<br />

 ### \<Environments\>
 MALBAB R2017a